 I think giving corporations the rights of people (but none of the responsibilities) was a huge mistake from which we may never recover.
 The Supreme Court ruling that corporations can spend unlimited amounts on political speech is deeply flawed.

 It should be unconstitutional for any level of government to give tax breaks to any specific company.
+That is legalized corruption.

 Q: Are you a Democrat or a Republican?